jjfremont/jjfremont/README.md

 - 👋 Hi, I’m @jjfremont
 - 👀 I’m interested in food, art, archives, and Web3
-- 🌱 I’m currently doing a deep dive to learn about Web3 and Metaverse, Idea Maze, Domain Founder School (independent), and history of Cottagecore
+- 🌱 I’m currently doing a dive into learning about Web3 and Metaverse, Idea Maze, Domain Founder School (independent, self-guided), and history of, and the technology to realize Cottagecore.
+I'm Domain Founder and stewardess of
 - 💞️ I’m looking to collaborate on the technology that creates places in the Metaverse
 - 📫 How to reach me jjfremont@yahoo.com